-For each country, data cleaning began with an exploratory review of its data-file structures and its data documentation, including a review of National Adaptation Forms, Student Tracking Forms, Teacher Tracking Forms, Student-Teacher Linkage Forms, and the Survey Activities Questionnaire.
+For each country, data cleaning began with a review of data file structures and data documentation, including a review of national adaptation comments, Student Listing Forms, Student Tracking Forms, Teacher Tracking Forms, and the Survey Activities Questionnaire.

-The IEA DPC first merged the tracking information and sampling information captured in the WinW3S database with the student-level database containing the corresponding student survey instrument data.
-During this step, IEA DPC staff also merged the data from the school and teacher questionnaires for both the online and paper modes of administration.
-At this stage, data from the different sources was transformed and imported into one structured query language (SQL) database so that this information would be available during all further data-processing stages.
+After the review, IEA Hamburg merged the tracking information and sampling information captured in the WinW3S database with the student-level databases containing the corresponding student instrument data, and, if applicable, ePIRLS data.
+For countries administering questionnaires through online and paper modes, IEA Hamburg merged the questionnaire data across modes of administration.
+At this stage, data from the different sources were transformed and imported into one SQL database so that this information would be available during all further data processing stages.

 The first checks identified differences between the international and the national file structures.
 Some countries made adaptations (such as adding national variables or omitting or modifying international variables) to their questionnaires.
-The extent and nature of such changes differed across countries: some countries administered the questionnaires without any modifications (apart from translations and necessary adaptations relating to cultural or language-specific terms), whereas other countries inserted response categories within existing international variables or added national variables.
+The extent and nature of these changes differed across countries: some countries administered the questionnaires without any modifications (apart from translations and necessary adaptations relating to cultural or language-specific terms), whereas other countries inserted response categories within existing international variables.

-To keep track of adaptations, staff at the TIMSS & PIRLS International Study Center asked the national centers to complete National Adaptation Forms while they were translating the international version of the survey instruments.
-Where necessary, the IEA DPC modified the structure and values of the national data files to ensure that the resulting data remained comparable across countries.
-Details about country-specific adaptations to the international instruments can be found in Supplement 2 of the TIMSS 2015 User Guide for the International Database.
+To keep track of adaptations, staff at the TIMSS & PIRLS International Study Center asked the national centers to complete National Adaptations Forms.
+In their adaptations, countries sometimes modified the structure and values of the international codebooks, and in these cases IEA Hamburg recoded the national data files to ensure that the resulting data remained comparable across countries.
+The national adaptation process is described in Chapter 7 and details about country-specific adaptations to the international instruments can be found in Supplement 2 of the PIRLS 2016 User Guide for the International Database.

-The IEA DPC then discarded variables created purely for verification purposes during data entry, and made provision for adding new variables necessary for analysis and reporting, including reporting variables, derived variables, sampling weights, and scale scores.
+IEA Hamburg then discarded variables created purely for verification purposes during data entry and made provisions for adding new variables necessary for analysis and reporting, including reporting variables, derived variables, sampling weights, and scale scores.

-Once IEA DPC staff had ensured that each data file matched the international format, they applied a series of standard data cleaning rules for further processing.
-Processing during this step employed software developed by the IEA DPC that could identify and correct inconsistencies in the data.
+Once IEA staff had ensured that each data file matched the international format, they applied a series of standard data cleaning rules for further processing.
+Processing during this step employed software developed by IEA Hamburg that could identify and correct inconsistencies in the data.
 Each potential problem flagged at this stage was identified by a unique problem number, and then described and recorded in a database.
-The action taken by the cleaning program or IEA DPC staff with respect to each problem was also recorded.
+The action taken by the cleaning program or IEA staff with respect to each problem was also recorded.

-The IEA DPC referred problems that could not be rectified automatically through the program to the responsible NRC so that national center staff could check the original data-collection instruments and tracking forms to trace the source of these errors.
-Wherever possible, staff at the IEA DPC suggested a remedy and asked the national centers to either accept it or propose an alternative.
-If a national center could not solve issue through verification of the instruments or forms, the IEA DPC applied a general cleaning rule to the files to rectify the error.
-When all automatic updates had been applied, IEA DPC staff used SQL recoding scripts to directly apply any remaining corrections to the data files.
+IEA Hamburg referred problems that could not be rectified automatically through the program to the responsible NRC so that national center staff could check the original data collection instruments and Tracking Forms to trace the source of the error.
+Wherever possible, staff at IEA Hamburg suggested a remedy and asked the national centers to either accept it or propose an alternative.
+If a national center could not solve the issue through verification of the instruments or forms, IEA Hamburg applied a general cleaning rule to the files to rectify the error.
+When all automatic updates had been applied, IEA staff used SQL recoding scripts to directly apply any remaining corrections to the data files.

-Cleaning Identification Variables
+Checking Identification Variables